SAP-samples/kyma-runtime-extension-samples/on-premise-docker-registry/README.md

 ![flow](assets/on-prem-docker-reg.png)

-Here, nginx as a reverse proxy forwards the HTTP requests for pulling Docker images from the on-premise Docker registry using Connectivity Proxy and Cloud Connector.
+Here, Nginx as a reverse proxy forwards the HTTP requests for pulling Docker images from the on-premise Docker registry using Connectivity Proxy and Cloud Connector.

-> **NOTE:** In this sample, nginx as a reverse proxy pulls the images from an on-premise Docker registry.
+> **NOTE:** In this sample, Nginx as a reverse proxy pulls the images from an on-premise Docker registry.
 The setup relies on the Docker registry API v2 and proves the concept.
 You can replace it with another reverse proxy or a custom implementation based on API and requirements.

 ## Prerequisites